williamsantosa/YouToo/README.md

 Program that downloads YouTube videos to your computer for the purpose of quick and easy media acquisition.

+## Setup

+Ensure that you have Python v3.10.5+.
+If python is not installed on your system or is outdated, follow these steps for [Windows](https://www.python.org/downloads/) and for [Unix](https://docs.python.org/3/using/unix.html).
+After completed, install the dependencies via using `pip` or another Python package installer.

 ## Usage

 1. To open the graphical user interface: